Cooperzilla/Macro-Language/readme.md

 depending on the 1st thing before the / it executes code using pyautogui

-Below is a flow chart to explain it note does not render on mobile
+Below is a flow chart to explain it (does not render on mobile)

 ```mermaid
 ---